ably/ably-asset-tracking-swift/CONTRIBUTING.md

-# Asset Tracking Swift - CONTRIBUTING.md

-## Contributing to the Ably Asset Tracking SDKs for Swift & Objective-C
+# Contributing to the Ably Asset Tracking SDKs for Swift & Objective-C

 _This repository supports iOS only.
 It doesn't support macOS.
 Any tries to build or test for macOS will cause an error._

-### Project structure
+## Project structure

 This repository is structured as [Swift Package Manager][1] (SPM).